AndriiSavruk/PlaywrightPytestTask/README.md

 # Summary of repo # PlaywrightPytestTask:

 Test core repo created to demonstrate the usage of Playwright+Pytest testing framework.
 Framework displays how to test different UI elements and scenarios utilising https://www.automationexercise.com/ as a testing sand box.
 Framework utilises functionality of the Allure reporter.
+Also, there is an integrated Slack notification when GitHub Actions run.

 # System requirements: